qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 timeout on the first point is no substitute: it enforces the order but hands the result to a deadline.

-### setter-conversion-fails, proof-conversion-gate

-B10-3: a generated direct entry running on the output of a failed conversion.
-A thread assigning to `Derived.objectTypeField` parks in the pointer converter before the converter's own lease (`convert-before-lease`).
-The test deletes the argument, so that lease refuses, writes null and sets a RuntimeError.
-The test expects the field to keep its value and the setter to raise.

-The setter and not rich comparison, because the setter leaves the damage readable.
-A comparison on a null operand crashes, which shows that the gate matters but not what was left behind.

-`proof-conversion-gate` clears `ConversionGate`: the null reaches the field, which then reads `None`.

 ### owned-child-claimed - a guard, no proof row

 A child built from Python has a C++ wrapper, and keeps `validCppObject` and